 Bottom Line: Is Celiac Disease a Disability?

-In many cases, yes, celiac disease, along with gluten intolerance and food allergies, would be considered a disability and is somewhat protected by the Americans with Disabilities Act.
+In many cases, celiac disease, gluten intolerance, and food allergies would be considered a disability and is somewhat protected by the Americans with Disabilities Act.
 However, the ADA only says “reasonable” accommodations need to be made, and in many cases, the word “reasonable” is open to interpretation.

 L Pick says

 Looking for information on traveling regarding reasonable accommodations.
 Most airlines provide a GF meal if requested in advance.
 However, if the airline has glutened you in the past, you have vomited all over your seat and the seat next to you, surely bringing your own prepackaged meal/snacks should be considered reasonable.
 Can TSA prohibit you from doing so and make you toss it?
 If this is considered acceptable, what would be the best approach?
 A medical cooler bag?
 A medical ID card?
 Note from doctor?

 Also, college students can receive financial aid, and various other assistance through the Division of Rehabilitation Services.
 My son received grants, employment assistance and a clothing allowance.